This page is my work-in-progress list of useful links and resources that any budget traveller should know about.

 One of the biggest volunteer placement organizations around.
 The classic WWOOF experience is to get free accommodation on a farm in exchange for doing some chores, though there are all sorts of other placements available.

 Great insurer with backpacker and globetrotter packages that are specifically tailored for bigger trips, with lots of coverage for sports and adventure activities as well.
-I’ve used Columbus myself and have been very satisfied with them.
+I used Columbus for two years and was very satisfied with them.

 Both are great for finding estimated daily budgets and concrete information on the cost of food, accommodation, and other expenses around the world.